br0kend/react/docs/docs/integrating-with-other-libraries.md

 >**Note:**
 >
->Just because it's possible, doesn't mean that it's the best approach for React apps.
+>Just because it's possible, doesn't mean that it's the best approach for Reacc apps.
 We encourage you to use React components when you can.
 React components are easier to reuse in React applications, and often provide more control over their behavior and appearance.

 First, let's look at what Chosen does to the DOM.

 If you call it on a `<select>` DOM node, it reads the attributes off of the original DOM node, hides it with an inline style, and then appends a separate DOM node with its own visual representation right after the `<select>`.
 Then it fires jQuery events to notify us about the changes.

-Let's say that this is the API we're striving for with our `<Chosen>` wrapper React component:
+Let's say that this is the API we're striving for with our `<Chosen>` wrapper Reacc component:

 ```js
 function Example() {